 The leader in clean and advanced fueling operations.

-Sourced primarily from green waste and some food waste from 17 cities, the RNG fuels approximately 400 of the company’s refuse trucks; however, plans are to run the entire 1000-truck fleet on this renewable gas.
-While the current plan is to use the fuel exclusively in its own operations, leveraging access to SoCalGas’ pipeline made sense from both a distribution and storage standpoint.
-This facility has the capacity to convert 335,000 tons of organic waste into enough renewable natural gas to displace 4 million gallons of diesel fuel annually.
-While organic waste is primarily converted to clean fuel, nutrient-rich solids left from the AD process will be used to make other products.
-These solids are currently being composted with other green waste and purchased by major soil product producers for soil enrichment commodities.
+The feedstock is primarily green waste and food waste from 23 cities, the RNG fuels approximately 100 of the company's refuse trucks; however, plans are to run the entire 1000-truck fleet on this renewable gas.
+While the current plan is to use the fuel exclusively in its own operations, leveraging access to SoCalGas' pipeline made sense from both a distribution and storage standpoint.
+This facility will have the capacity to convert 335,000 tons of organic waste into enough RNG to displace 4 million gallons of diesel fuel annually.
+While organic waste is primarily converted into RNG, nutrient-rich solids left from the AD process will be used to make other products.
+These solids are currently being purchased by major soil product producers for soil enrichment commodities.

 Read the press release.